subutai-attic/peer-os-plugins/README.md

 This repository contains source code of plugins for Subutai Social Console.
 This is a multi-module Maven Java project.

+These plugins are available in Subutai Social Console's Bazaar and can be installed directly from there.

 ## Building the project

 ###Prerequisites